DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Learning Outcomes

-1. Demonstrate a graduate level of knowledge of the applications of Nanotechnology and Nanoelectronics.
+1. Demonstrate understanding of the fundamental principles of quantum mechanics and its applications to Nanotechnology and Nanoelectronics.

 WorkloadFull time hours per semester